kristopolous/timeline-heatmap/README.md

 This tool turns your Google Location History into an interactive heatmap you can explore in the browser.

 It's really great as a memory tool.
 That one time you went to the mountains or your trip out to the desert.
-You can see bright dots where your jobs were or that old friend lived that you've forgotten to reach out to.
+You can see bright dots where your jobs were or the apartment your old friend lived at that you've forgotten to reach out to.
 It's a personal digital diary of your life.

 ## Step 1: Get your data
 On an Android phone go to settings and you're going to be downloading your location history locally, on to your phone as "Timeline.json"